 Why doesn't one get excellent health although he practices the Microcosmic Orbit.
 The main reason is that although he knows the techniques, he is unable to perform the techniques correctly!
-This is frequently the case when he learns from books, videos or incompetent instructor, and it is not so surprising if you take an analogy.
+This is frequently the case when he learns from books, videos or incompetent instructors, and it is not so surprising if you take an analogy.

 Suppose you learn swimming or driving from someone who himself does not know how to swim or drive, although he has been teaching these skills for many years.
 Do you think you can swim and drive well even though you know the techniques?
 The main difference is that you can readily know if your instructor or you yourself can swim or drive, but you may not readily know if he or you have attained the Microcosmic Orbit.

 Also I was wondering what was the best qigong to practice to develop the spirit body for spiritual purposes.

 It would be helpful to give some brief background information.
 In Chinese philosophy, every person is made up of three components, namely “jing”, “qi” and “shen”, which refer to the physical body, the energy body and the spiritual body.Your physical body is the one you can see and touch, like your arms and the nerves and tendons in your arms.
 Your energy body is the network of vital force that operates your physical body.
 Your spiritual body is the real you, the commander that operates the energy body and the physical body.

 All chi kung (qigong) — genuine chi kung — works on all these three components, though different types of chi kung place different emphasis on the different components.
 Generally, low level chi kung emphasizes the physical, and high level chi kung emphasizes the spiritual.
 Take note that the same chi kung exercise can be operated at different levels.